SAHARA999/NewsEventDetection/README.md

 # News event detection

-This is a code to detect news events and cluster articles
+This is a code to detect news events and cluster articles for my project in cooperation of Technical University of Berlin and Plista company

 ## Overview